act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 Each test target's `autocomplete` [attribute value][] has a [correct autocomplete field][] that is an [appropriate][appropriate field for the form control] for that test target.

-## Expectation 3

-Test targets can have a [form owner](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#form-owner) with the `autocomplete` [attribute value][] set to `off`.
-In such a case, user agents may not autofill the form fields, but those elements are still programmatically identifiable.

 ## Assumptions

 The `autocomplete` attribute is not used on form fields that: